 Then attach your curtains or curtain rings to your rod and pop it into the brackets.

 I also found another option if you want inexpensive curtain rods but you don’t want to deal with putting the pieces together yourself.
-In the curtain section at Lowes, they sell individual curtain brackets for around $5 each.
+You can buy simple curtain rod brackets that are sold separately.
 If you pair these with electrical conduit you will still save a fair amount of money over store packaged curtain rods, though they won’t be as inexpensive as they are when you gather the pieces yourself.

 The curtains I chose to use are bleached Lenda panels from Ikea – again beautiful but frugal at only $20 for two 96 inch panels.
 I have to make a confession though – I have had these curtains ready to hang in the living room for almost a year.
 Talk about putting things off.